hapipal/hapipal.com/lib/content/getting-started.md

 First thing's first: make sure to change your model class's name from `ModelName` to `Riddles`, which is how we'll reference the model throughout the application (e.g. in route handlers).
 Similarly, set the `tableName` to whichever table you'd like to store riddles in your database e.g. `'Riddles'`.

-To continue to fill this out properly, it requires some understanding of [Joi](https://github.com/sideway/joi), hapi's library for validation.
-Joi is extremely expressive, as you can probably tell from its extensive [API documentation](https://joi.dev/api/).  hapi route payload, query, and path parameters [are also typically validated using Joi](https://github.com/hapijs/hapi/blob/master/API.md#route.options.validate), which is why we integrated it into Schwifty's `Model` class.
+To continue to fill this out properly, it requires some understanding of [Joi](https://joi.dev/), hapi's preferred data validation library.
+Joi is extremely expressive, as you can probably tell from its extensive [API documentation](https://joi.dev/api/).  hapi route payload, query, and path parameters [are also typically validated using Joi](https://hapi.dev/api/#-routeoptionsvalidate), which is why we integrated it into Schwifty's `Model` class.
 After looking at some Joi examples, let's fill that in, then:

 ```js
 // lib/models/Riddles.js